CSC207-UofT/plannr/phase2/design_document.md

 settings page, allowing users to adjust accordingly.

 #### Principle 3: Simple and Intuitive Use
-At first launch, Plannr prompts the user to sign up or log-in in a straightforward manner, displaying large buttons with clear text.
-When signing up, Plannr provides feedback for text fields, such as name, email and password.
-If they are left blank or have the incorrect type of input, it suggests change from the user.
-As well, it also prompts the user to enter a strong password that follows certain password requirements which are clearly printed after a failed attempt.
+When first launched, Plannr prompts the user to sign up or log in straightforwardly, displaying large buttons with clear text.
+Plannr provides feedback for text fields, such as name, email, and password, when signing up.
+If they are left blank or have the incorrect input type, it suggests changes to the user.
+It also prompts the user to enter a strong password that follows certain password requirements clearly printed underneath the textbox after a failed attempt.
-Finally, the language and vocabulary within Plannr is simple and comprehensive.
+Finally, the language and vocabulary within Plannr are simple and comprehensive.

 #### Principle 4: Perceptible Information
 Plannr makes use of large bold text for important headings that represent different functions within the app, such as